-- 1. Pull up the Bingo cards on your computer or print them out.
+- 1. Pull up the BINGO cards on your computer or print them out.
 (Ask a family member for help if you are not sure how to do this step). - 2.
-Review the list of terms and their definitions. - Choose a career video that you'd like to watch and write the title of the video above your Bingo card. - 4.
-Choose one of the five Bingo cards. - 5.
+Review the list of terms and their definitions. - 3.
+Choose a career video that you'd like to watch. - 4.
+Choose one of the five BINGO cards. - 5.
 Spend 1-2 minutes familiarizing yourself with the terms on the card. - 6.
 While you are watching the video, listen carefully, and if you hear a word mentioned that's on your card, mark it off.
 (You may want to pause the video at different times to check that you have marked off the terms.) - 7.
-You can earn a Bingo by completing lines, "T's," "U's," squares, or a blackout. - 8.
+You can earn a BINGO by completing lines, "T's," "U's," squares, or a blackout. - 8.
 When the video is over, review the definitions of the terms that you marked off. - 9.
 Reflect on the video and activity by completing a 3-2-1 writing activity.

-В 1 N G О Interview Internship Associate Degree Juris Doctor PhD High School Classes GPA Counselor Minor ACT/SAT Salary Amount Mentor FREE College University Major Master's Degree Financial Aid Community College Bachelor's Degree Certificate Job Career Tech/ Vocational Club Scholarship
+В I N G 0 Interview Internship Associate Degree Juris Doctor PhD High School Classes GPA Counselor Minor ACT/SAT Salary Amount Mentor FREE College University Major Master's Degree Financial Aid Community College Bachelor's Degree Certificate Job Career Tech/ Vocational Club Scholarship